brettcannon/python-launcher/docs/man-page/py.1.md

 : Log details to stderr about how the Launcher is operating.

 **VIRTUAL_ENV**
-: Path to a directory containing virtual enviroment to use when no Python version is explicitly requested; typically set by activating a virtual environment.
+: Path to a directory containing virtual environment to use when no Python version is explicitly requested; typically set by activating a virtual environment.